 Maulsbay Spelling Variations

-Early Notables of the Maulsbay family (pre 1700)
+Early Notables of the Maulsbay family

 More information is included under the topic Early Maulsbay Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Maulsbay family to Ireland
+Migration of the Maulsbay family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Maulsbay or a variant listed above: John Maltby settled in Salem, Massachusetts in 1630; along with Robert and William; Samuel Maltby settled in Fairfield, Conn. in 1820.